aczi0/KasterSite2/exampleSite/content/english/_index.md

   content: "**Kaster** is an intelligent planning system that uses mathematical optimization
     to ensure your production plans are always meeting your business objectives."
   tablist:
-  - name: Digital Operations Builder
+  - name: Built for planners
-    title: Digital Operations Builder
+    title: Built for planners
     image: "/images/oper_logic.png"
     content: The platform comes with a set of predefined logic rules and constraints that are based on industrial research and can be easily customized to represent your company's unique challenges.
-By being able to model your operations on-the-go, your organization can be flexible in terms of product sequence and operations complexity like never before.
+Planners will have access to schedule recommendations based on their preset parameters and allow them to choose which is more realistic to meet set objectives.
     button:
       enable: true
       label: View More